Duck Head: Prospect Brands Ownership

 After Goody's underwent Chapter 11 bankruptcy in 2008 and then liquidated and closed all of its stores under a Chapter 7 bankruptcy filing in 2009, the Duck Head brand was put up for sale by Streambank LLC.
 Streambank sold the brand at auction in 2009, for a reported price of $2.65 million.
 It was purchased by a business group headed by Virginia retailer Ross Sternheimer, who outbid Perry Ellis International.
 The acquiring business established Duck Head USA, based in Richmond, Virginia, and announced plans to expand the Duck Head brand into a full line of men's, women's and children's apparel and accessories to be sold through various retailers.
 Prospect Brands LLC has announced it purchased the Duck Head brand from the Richmond group and the brand will be relaunched and based in downtown Greensboro, North Carolina.
 Greensboro is also home to apparel giant Kontour (spun out from VF Corporation) which owns brands such as Lee and Wrangler Jeans.

 Current Ownership

-The Lanier Apparel Division of Oxford Industries (NYSE: OXM) based in Atlanta, Georgia acquired the Duck Head brand in 2016.
+The Lanier Apparel Division of Oxford Industries (NYSE: OXM) based in Atlanta, Georgia, acquired the Duck Head brand in 2016.
 The initial re-launch was primarily online, with chinos, sport shirts and t-shirts available for purchase directly from the company.
 In March 2018, Bill Thomas, founder of menswear brand Bill’s Khakis, was announced by Oxford Industries as the Brand Director of Duck Head.

+Current Media

+Duck Head started getting online attention by American comedian, actor and influencer, Wayne Colley, better known as Kountry Wayne in May 2023.
+The comedian has been seen wearing Duck Head apparel and bragging about how he'd rather wear the brand over foreign designers in his viral social media videos.